XMB5/business_site_blog/aboutus.md

 subtitle:
 ---

-We are a team of High School Seniors developping websites for local Connecticut businesses.
+We are a team of High School Seniors developing websites for local Connecticut businesses.